atapas/nextjs-mvc/README.md

 npm run build
 ```

 It will create the build artifacts under the `.next\` folder.
-The content of the `,next` folder should be packaged/deployed for the UI to run from a server.
+The content of the `.next` folder should be packaged/deployed for the UI to run from a server.

 ## Final Output